Ice skating vs Rollerblading

-What’s really involved in rollerblading?
+What’s involved in rollerblading?

-This is an aggressive and fast sport.
+Rollerblading is an aggressive and fast sport.
 There is an elaborate brake system in rollerblading boots.
 They have rubber on the back side that acts as the brake.
 One must do enough practice before going at high speeds because braking with these is not as smooth.

 Where do you rollerblade?

-The boots have an enhanced balance while skating as all the wheels extend to the back and front and also get in contact with the ground concurrently, thus providing full stability when you are skating.
+The boots have an enhanced balance while skating as all the wheels extend to the back and front and also get in contact with the ground concurrently, thus providing full stability when you are sliding.
 They are also used in dancing and skating at events to entertain guests.

 Is rollerblading a good workout?